Ghost Train (Thorpe Park): Derren Brown Ghost Train's Opening

-Opening

 In anticipation of the new attraction, Thorpe Park began a "Get in for a Bob" promotion, where 1871 people would be able to purchase a ticket into the resort for the modern-day equivalent of a shilling in Victorian times, which equals 5 pence.
 The website was published earlier than the scheduled time which resulted in many being unable to get tickets.
 The resort offered that those who registered their name before the website closed would be entered into a raffle, where a further 4,000 12 pence tickets would be allocated at random.

 The attraction was originally set to open on 6 May 2016, as announced on their social networks.
 However one week before the attraction was set to open, the resort announced the attraction would not be ready due to "some illusions not working as anticipated".